Please refer to the summary box for product specific information displayed as X's in this document, for the Card(s) you're considering.

 If you ask us to make a money transfer or a balance transfer and we send it late, you may ask us to contact the receiving lender and ask them to credit it as if it had been received on the correct date.

-ATMs have a daily cash withdrawal limit of £500 unless we tell you otherwise.
+ATMs have a daily Cash Withdrawal limit of £500 unless we tell you otherwise.
 Cash withdrawals are limited to a maximum of 50% of your credit limit.

 |Bureau de change||Using your available credit to pay for foreign currency at a bureau de change.|

-18.7 We may cancel or suspend use of the Card, refuse to replace or reissue a Card, or refuse to authorise a Transaction or type of Transaction (even if your balance is under your credit limit if:
+18.8 We may cancel or suspend use of the Card, refuse to replace or reissue a Card, or refuse to authorise a Transaction or type of Transaction (even if your balance is under your credit limit if:

 In any of the above situations it may not always be practical for us to give advance notice of the cancellation, suspension or refusal.
 If we suspend use of a Card for one of these reasons, we will let you use it again as soon as we are satisfied the reason no longer applies.

-18.8 We are not responsible for any loss if a retailer or supplier refuses to accept your card or, for the reasons set out above, we refuse to process a Transaction or delay in doing so or we suspend use of your Card.
+18.9 We are not responsible for any loss if a retailer or supplier refuses to accept your Card or, for the reasons set out above, we refuse to process a Transaction or delay in doing so or we suspend use of your Card.